Combinatorial structures of the space of gradient vector fields on compact surfaces: Non-contractibility of the space of gradient flows

 Notice that a point $x \in X$ is a beat point if and only if there is a point $z \in X$ such that either $\mathop{\uparrow}_{\tau} x - \{ x \} = \mathop{\uparrow}_{\tau} z$ or $\mathop{\downarrow}_{\tau} x - \{ x \} = \mathop{\downarrow}_{\tau} z$, and that the inclusion $X - \{x\} \to X$ for any beat point $x \in X$ is a strong deformation retract.

-A finite $T_0$-space without beat points is called a \emph{minimal finite space}.
-A minimal finite space is a \emph{core} of a finite $T_0$-space $X$ if it is a strong deformation retract of $X$.
+A finite $T_0$-space without beat points is called a {\bf minimal finite space}.
+A minimal finite space is a {\bf core} of a finite $T_0$-space $X$ if it is a strong deformation retract of $X$.
 In \cite[Theorem~4]{stong1966finite}, Stong proved that any finite $T_0$-space has the unique core up to homeomorphism and that two finite $T_0$-spaces are homotopy equivalent to each other if and only if their cores are homeomorphic to each other.
-We also recall weak beat points \cite{barmak2008simple,barmak2008one} as follows.